-Figure 11-10 Click on Plot to Probe: Data Value Shown in Lower Left of VERDI, Grid Values Shown in Lower Right
+Figure 11-9.
+Click on Plot to Probe: Data Value Shown in Lower Left of VERDI, Grid Values Shown in Lower Right

-11.3.3 Probing a domain region of data
+11.3.4 Probing a Domain Region of Data

 To probe the values of a selected region of grid points, select the Probe option under the Controls pull-down menu, then draw a rectangle by clicking on a point on the map, holding down the left mouse button, and then releasing the mouse button once the rectangle encloses the region of interest.
-VERDI will create a spreadsheet displaying the grid values and will place it in the plot area of the VERDI main window as a tabbed window (Figure 11-12).
-The File>Export menu option at the top of the spreadsheet allows you to save probed data as a comma-delimited text file (.csv).
+VERDI will create a spreadsheet displaying the grid values and will place it in the plot area of the VERDI main window as a tabbed window (Figure 11-10).
+The File>Export menu option at the top of the spreadsheet allows you to save probed data as a comma-delimited text file (\.csv).

-Figure 11-11 Spreadsheet Showing Probed Values for Region of Interest
+Figure 11-10.
+Spreadsheet Showing Probed Values for Region of Interest

-11.3.4 Set Data Ranges
+11.3.5 Set Data Ranges

-The Controls>Set Data Ranges menu item will bring up a pop-up window that allows the user to configure the minimum and maximum values used in the x-axis range and y-axis range (Figure 11-11).
+The Controls>Set Row and Column Ranges menu item will bring up a pop-up window that allows the user to configure the minimum and maximum values used in the row (x-axis range) and column (y-axis range) (Figure 11-11).
+Specify the values and then click OK.